hdinkel/ELM-CPIB-2017/3-P53_basic_protocol_1.md

 # Basic protocol 1: explore the manually curated information for the p53 protein in the ELM DB

 The core of the ELM database is a repository of manually annotated motifs and instances.
-As of December 2016, ELM contains over 260? motif classes categorized into 6 different types: DOC (docking), LIG (Ligand binding), DEG (degradation), CLV (cleavage), MOD (post translational modifications), and TRG (targeting/anchoring) motifs (Figure 1).
-(Should we explain here what annotation means in ELM?)
+As of December 2016, ELM contains over 260 motif classes categorized into 6 different types: DOC (docking), LIG (Ligand binding), DEG (degradation), CLV (cleavage), MOD (post translational modifications), and TRG (targeting/anchoring) motifs (Figure functional_classification_of_SLiMs).
 These motifs are derived from various types of experiments reported in literature.
 Each manually annotated motif also has a set of bona fide instances (occurrences) of this motif.
 The motifs and motif instances have been uploaded by a large group of annotators from around the globe.
-The complete catalogue of manually curated data can be searched, browsed and explored on the ELM database.
+The complete catalogue of manually curated data can be searched, browsed and explored on the ELM website

 In this protocol we will be viewing the manually annotated data of a typical protein, using p53 (Uniprot ID: P53_HUMAN/P04637) as an example.
-We will cover how to find the manually annotated motifs and instances, and how to find the motif instances, the references used to annotate each instance, the experimental protocols used, and additional information including relationships to biological pathways (in KEGG), diseases (from ???) and molecular switches (in switches.ELM).
+We will cover how to find the manually annotated motifs and instances, and how to find the motif instances, the references used to annotate each instance, the experimental protocols used, and additional information including relationships to biological pathways (such as KEGG PMID:26476454), diseases (from OMIM PMID:17357067) and molecular switches (in switches.ELM PMID:23550212).

 ## Necessary Resources

 ### Software & Hardware

-A modern browser such as Firefox, Chrome, Safari, Internet Explorer or Edge.
+A modern browser such as Firefox, Chrome, or Safari.
 ELM is best viewed on a laptop or desktop computer, although tablets and smartphones will also work.

 ## Searching ELM database content

 ![](Figures/TP53_basic_protocol_1/input_page_seq.png)
-**Figure TP53-BP1-1** The query input page for ELM for searching for manually annotated content from the ELM database.
-If the identifier for a protein with manually annotated data is typed into the search field it appears as an "autocomplete suggestion".
+**Figure TP53-BP1-1** The query input page for ELM for predicting motifs in a given protein sequence.

 Step 1.
 Open a browser, and navigate to the ELM homepage: http://elm.eu.org.
 Enter the Uniprot ID "P53_HUMAN" in the search field labelled "Enter a uniprot identifier or accession number".
-The page will automatically suggest the protein "P53_HUMAN / P04637 (Homo sapiens)".
+The page should autocomplete/suggest the protein "P53_HUMAN / P04637 (Homo sapiens)".
 Click on this entry to confirm that we want to search for SLiM data for this protein.
 Click on "Submit" to view the motif instance data for p53.
 (Fig. TP53-BP1-1)

-> If protein is used for this query which is present in ELM, certain data is
+> The autocompletion mechanism queries uniprot.org for protein identifier;
+> if it succeeds, then additional information from uniprot
-> automatically populated to filter the search criteria.
+> will be used to pre-populate the filter boxes.
 In this example,
 > P53_HUMAN is recognized as a Human protein, and so "Homo sapiens" is
 > automatically filled in the "Taxonomic Contenct" field.
 Also, P53 has manually
 > annotated motifs identified in the nucleus, cytosol, endoplasmic reticulum